fskarmeta/todo-list-react-flask/README.md

 ## React,JS,Bootstrap,CSS, Flask, MYSQL, SQLAlchemy

-### New version of the to do list, this time with added backend.
+### New version of the to do list, this time with added backend...

 ![Screenshot](./screenshot.png)
 ![Alt Text](./todo.gif)